Raseborg, Finland: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Be careful to choose the correct type.
-Many adapters for sale now are simply plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could burn up.
+A plug adapter that supports outlet types C and F. Check that you pick the correct kind.
+Many adapters currently sold are just plug changers and expect your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
 This one should be appropriate for most countries.

 • Power bank for devices